byrd-laif/soilMakers/readme.md

 **Reconciliation; forgiveness, free to turn and question: Where does *someone* go from here?**

-***Art,*** as the vehicle for ***working through feelings of living in a damaged world,*** artisan cultures that symbiotically connect by producing something meaningful.
+***Art,*** as the vehicle for ***working through feelings of living in a damaged world,*** artisan cultures symbiotically connect by producing something meaningful.

-***Acting As Curator; someone who has the care of something.*** Claiming ones relationship with Mother Nature, cultivating ones own legacy so future generations have a place to call Home.
+***Acting As Curator; someone who has the care of something.*** Claiming ones relationship with Mother Nature, cultivating ones own legacy so future generations have a place for calling Home.

-***Giving someone courage;*** for changing what must be altered, empathy for accepting what cannot be helped, and the insight for knowing one from the other. *Love and labor are inseparable, calling forth deep bravery from within.*
+***Giving someone courage;*** for changing what must be altered, empathy for accepting what cannot be helped, and the insight (experience) for knowing (feeling) one from the other. *Love and labor are inseparable, calling forth deep bravery from within.*

 [**Lifestyles For Change; Bringing Life To Style.**](./lifeStylesForChange/lifeStylesForChangeIntro.md)